Summer in Vermont: 13 Dreamy Destinations

 Peru

 You might be thinking… there’s a Peru in Vermont?
 Yes, there is!
 This town is the gateway to one of the most popular ski resorts in the state, Bromley Mountain.
-In the summer, the town is still just as much of a destination because of its outdoor attractions.
+In the summer, this popular winter fun destination becomes a Vermont summer fun center!

 What to Do in Peru

-Historically, Peru was known as Bromley.
-Even though Bromley Mountain is most well known in the winter, it turns into an entertaining adventure park in the summer.
-There are rides, a water park, and even an alpine coaster that is fun for all ages.
+Historically, Peru was known as Bromley, and Bromley Mountain turns into an adventure park in the summer!
+There are a variety of rides, a water park, and even an exhilerating alpine coaster that is fun for all ages.

 A picture of the sunset over mountain ranges